The Complete MVP Guide for 2025: Everything Founders Need to Know

 Validate First

 The number one mistake founders make: building before validating.
 According to CB Insights, 42% of startups fail because there's no market need.
-Not because of bad code or bad design—because nobody wanted what they built.

 - Talk to 20+ potential users about the problem